ihateblueb/aster/README.md

 -   You can follow users on Aster from other instances if they do not have follow requests enabled
 -   Nodeinfo 2.0 is there
 -   Well-known stuff works, too
+-	When a note is posted it is announced to followers with Create activity

 ### Internal API